-Spatio-Temporal Multi Data Stream Analysis with Applications in Team Sports (PhD Thesis, ongoing)
+Spatio-Temporal Multi Data Stream Analysis with Applications in Team Sports (PhD Thesis, finished)

 The amount of live data about individuals which can be collected is steadily growing.
 These days, humans can be equipped with physical devices or observed with cameras in order to capture information such as their positions, their health state, and the state of their environment.
 Fitness trackers and health applications which analyze the state and the behavior of an individual on the basis of the data that are captured for this individual are already widely used.